Portrait of artist Lee Ko

 "Life is like a quilt, so is my art."

-Lee is a multidisciplinary artist born in Seoul, South Korea.
-She earned her BFA and MFA degrees in Seoul before moving to the United States, where she completed a second MFA at the Rochester Institute of Technology in New York.
+Born in Seoul, South Korea, Ko earned her BFA and MFA degrees before moving to the United States, where she completed a second MFA at the Rochester Institute of Technology in New York.
 Living and working across Eastern and Western cultural contexts has shaped not only her artistic language but also the way she understands people, place, and making.

-Lee works across metal, clay, wood, textiles, everyday objects, and found materials.
+Lee Ko works across metal, clay, wood, textiles, everyday objects, and found materials.
 Rather than defining her practice by a single medium or function, she allows each idea to determine its own material path.
-Repetition, physical labor, and the element of movement in her works are central to her process, which its form gradually emerges over time, guided by touch, rhythm, and persistence.
+Repetition, physical labor, and movement are central to her process, through which form gradually emerges over time, guided by touch, rhythm, and persistence.

 When working with everyday or found materials, Lee never presents them in their original or recognizable state.
 Through sustained labor, materials are dismantled, refined, and brought as close as possible to their essential nature before being integrated into her work.
 Stripped of their former identities, they reappear in a more elemental form, fully absorbed into the visual language of the piece rather than standing apart as references to prior use.